 UNEX provides angled pick shelving to accelerate order picking rates.
 The metal shelves are slanted toward the pick face so that once the item in front is removed, the one behind it slides forward.
 Pickers don’t have to reach into shelving to retrieve the next item.

-UNEX gravity flow carton flow racks improve picking rates as well.
+UNEX gravity flow racks improve picking rates as well.
 Inventory is replenished from the back of the racks while workers pick from the front uninterrupted.
 Roller racks speed pick rates and help to condense SKU storage.

 Thinking about updating your order picking processes to try to compete with one-day shipping?
 Contact your UNEX Pickologist today.